Highspot vs Salesforce

 Both platforms are strong at what they do.
 Highspot makes reps more effective in conversations.
 Salesforce keeps revenue operations organized.
 But neither answers a more basic question: are your reps talking to the right people?
 That's where the data layer matters.

-ZoomInfo is a GTM platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
 Your marketers can describe audiences in plain language and launch plays against accounts that match your proven win patterns.
 Your leaders can see deal risk before it shows up in CRM stage fields.

 That depth comes from the GTM Context Graph, an intelligence layer built on a B2B dataset of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, unified with your CRM records, conversation transcripts, and behavioral signals.
 Your team accesses it through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.